Discover Career Opportunities

 Remind yourself how amazing you are

-There is only one place to begin, and this is with how incredible you are!
-Every day, make sure you take a few moments to simply remind yourself about the work you do.
-There are so many stresses and strains that come with being a doctor, and this makes it easy to lose track of why you decided to go for such a demanding career in the first place.
-Sometimes, all you need to do is take a step back and look at the work you are doing.
-You are helping people to lead better lives.
+There is only one place to start, and that’s with how incredible you are!
+Every day, take a few moments to remind yourself about the work you do.
+Many stresses and strains come with being a doctor, which can make it easy to lose sight of why you chose such a demanding career in the first place.
+Sometimes, all you need to do is take a step back and take a look at the work you’re doing.
+You help people lead better lives.
 Taking a moment to put things into perspective will help you to regain focus.

 Try to be present no matter where you are

 Putting aside personal struggles when at work and patient issues when at home is challenging, but not impossible.
 While it’s easier said than done, there are helpful strategies to aid in achieving this balance, such as meditation.
 You can find more about meditation for beginners here: mindworks.org.
-Staying present is vital because it makes certain that you do not miss out on something vital due to your mind not being fully engaged.
+Staying present is vital because it ensures that you don’t miss out on something important due to your mind not being fully engaged.

 Delegate or outsource tasks whenever possible

-It’s common for doctors to try and handle all aspects of their practice, but delegating administrative tasks to staff or outsourcing them can free up valuable time for patient care.
-Rather than spreading oneself too thin, focus on areas where your expertise is needed most.
+It’s common for doctors to try to handle all aspects of their practice, but delegating administrative tasks to staff or outsourcing them can free up valuable time for patient care.
+Rather than spreading yourself too thin, focus on areas where your expertise is most needed.
 Outsourcing tasks like accounting and admin can also improve efficiency and productivity.
 Prioritize patient care and consider outsourcing to optimize your practice.

 Accept that it is not going to be perfect all of the time